android-la64/rust/src/tools/cargo/src/doc/src/reference/unstable.md

     * [Build-plan](#build-plan) — Emits JSON information on which commands will be run.
     * [timings](#timings) — Generates a report on how long individual dependencies took to run.
     * [unit-graph](#unit-graph) — Emits JSON for Cargo's internal graph structure.
-    * [future incompat report](#future-incompat-report) — Displays a report for future incompatibilities that may error in the future.
     * [`cargo rustc --print`](#rustc---print) — Calls rustc with `--print` to display information from rustc.
 * Configuration
     * [config-cli](#config-cli) — Adds the ability to pass configuration options on the command-line.